On the existence of non-free totally reflexive modules: Stanley-Reisner rings of graphs

 and $u \in \mathrm{\ker}(D_i) \Leftrightarrow u_{\mathfrak{a}} \in \mathrm{ker}(D_{i, \mathfrak{a}})$ and $u_{\mathfrak{b}} \in \mathrm{ker}(D_{i, \mathfrak{b}})\Leftrightarrow u_{\mathfrak{a}}, u_{\mathfrak{b}} \in \mathrm{ker}(D_i)$.
 Since the columns of $D_{i+1}$ span $\mathrm{ker}(D_i)$, it follows that we can write $D_{i+1}$ as a matrix in which every column has either all entries in $\mathfrak{a}$ or all entries in $\mathfrak{b}$.
 Say that there are $n_i$ columns of the first type, and $n'_i$ columns of the second type, where $n_i + n'_i=B$.
 The columns of $D_{i+1}$ that have all entries in $\mathfrak{a}$ are annihilated by evey element of $\mathfrak{b}$, and the columns of $D_{i+1}$ that have all entries in $\mathfrak{a}$ are annihilated by every element of $\mathfrak{b}$.
 Say that $\nu (\mathfrak{a})= a$ and $\nu (\mathfrak{b})=b$.
 Then we have $bn_i +an'_i$ linearly independent relations on the columns of $D_{i+1}$ described in the previous sentence.
 It follows that $B\ge bn_i + an'_i$.
 Since $n_i + n'_i=B$, and $a, b \ge 1$, this is only possible if $a=b=1$.
 This would contradict the assumption that $\nu(\mathfrak{m})\ge 3$.

-\end{proof} Examples of rings $R$ satisfying the hypothesis in Proposition~\ref{no_totally_reflexive} are obtained from bipartite graphs $\Gamma$ that satisfy the assumption in Proposition ~\ref{no_ezd} , and also have the property that $x_k$ is connected to all of $y_1, \ldots, y_l$, and $y_l$ is connected to all of $x_1, \ldots, x_k$.
+\end{proof} Examples of rings $R$ satisfying the hypothesis in Observation~\ref{no_totally_reflexive} are obtained from bipartite graphs $\Gamma$ that satisfy the assumption in Proposition ~\ref{no_ezd} for some $i, j$ , and also have the property that $x_i$ is connected to all of $y_1, \ldots, y_l$, and $y_j$ is connected to all of $x_1, \ldots, x_k$.

+\begin{obs} Given a bipartite graph $\Gamma$ that satisfies $e=2n-4$, one is led to wonder whether one of the hypothesis in Proposition (\ref{exist_ezd}) or the hypothesis in Proposition (\ref{no_ezd}) must hold.
+We have not been able to establish this or find a counterexample. \end{obs}